 - How to set up a timetable for study

 Cut-off Mark for Criminology and Securities Studies course

 The cut-off mark for Criminology and Securities Studies is 180 You can check these universities JAMB UTME cut off marks here.
 Criminology and Securities Studies is a good course and you can also check the top best Art courses.
 This should not influence you.
 Follow your heart or seek my counsel.

-Criminology and Securities Studies is how many years course and under which faculty?
+Criminology and Securities Studies is how many years course?

-Depending on your mode of entry, Criminology and Securities Studies is a three to four years course in Nigeria.
-According to JAMB, Criminology and Securities Studies is under the Faculty of Law but may be under a different faculty in some universities.
+According to JAMB, a body responsible for your admission into the University or other institutions, Criminology and Securities Studies is under the Faculty of Law but may be under a different faculty in some universities in Nigeria.

 Have you read this?

 - How to Deal With Problems Related to Your Studies